1. Kannapolis: Night Parade

 In 1752, when the British Empire switched from the Julian calendar to the Gregorian, 11 days had to be dropped from the year.
 Hatteras Island still celebrates the “old” Christmas in Rodanthe, with an oyster shoot and roast, a pageant, and candy pulls.

-6. Spencer: The Santa Train
+6. Spencer: THE POLAR EXPRESS™ Train Ride

 During the Great Depression in North Carolina, a time when Christmas would have otherwise been present-less, the employees of Southern Railway gave children a treat.
 Handing out oranges to the wee ones gathered alongside the railroad line circa 1930, Spencer’s railway employees established the tradition of a Christmas token that’s still observed today at the North Carolina Transportation Museum.
 At the end of The Polar Express train ride, each child receives a silver bell.